haeshed/xgboost-vs-regression-trait-prediction/README.md

 ### Overview:
-● Development of a machine learning model that connects observable traits from a physical interview to complex, unobservable traits.
+● Development of a machine learning model that connects observable traits from a physical interview to complex, unobservable traits. \n
-● Utilization of XGBoost and Polynomial Regression to predict complex traits based on simple ones.
-● Exploration of the potential of machine learning in enhancing traditional interview processes.
+● Utilization of XGBoost and Polynomial Regression to predict complex traits based on simple ones.\n ● Exploration of the potential of machine learning in enhancing traditional interview processes.